diantonioandrea/NAQRA/README.md

 The executables are then located under `executables/`.

+Tests require the size of the test matrix, along with the range of random values used to initialize the matrices, specified as two real numbers.
+An optional argument can be provided to enable the output.

 ## Usage

 Every method developed in **NAQRA** follows a structured naming convention with three parts, separated by underscores: